Tickets

 Sister Rings

-Two other rings of bells were cast and they have the same specifications as those present at Westminster Abbey.
-A set of bells, cast by the Whitechapel Bell Foundry, to the same specifications of the abbey’s ten bells, was gifted by the English Ditchley Foundation to the Congress of the United States in 1977.
-These bells are installed in the Old Post Office Tower in Washington D.C.
-Each of these bells is inscribed with the Great Seals of the United States and United Kingdom.
-Meanwhile, Westminster Abbey's coat of arms is cast on the headstock of each bell.
+Two other rings of bells were cast with the same specifications.
+A set of bells, cast by the Whitechapel Bell Foundry, was gifted by the English Ditchley Foundation to the US Congress in 1977 for the Old Post Office Tower in Washington.
+Each bell is inscribed with the Great Seals of the US and the UK.
+Westminster Abbey's coat of arms is cast on the headstock of each bell.

 westminster abbey bells

-Westminster Abbey has more bells to its name.
-The abbey collection includes a medieval cymbalum (a bell without a clapper).
-This bell used to hang outside the monastic refectory in the south cloister and was struck with a hammer to announce meal times to monks.
-Another bell, with the inscription “THOS.
-LESTER MADE ME 1742”, which used to hang the gable of the south transept is a part of this collection along with a large 14th-century bell.
-These bells are kept on display in the new Queen's Diamond Jubilee Galleries.
+The Queen's Diamond Jubilee Galleries has a medieval cymbalum (bell without a clapper).
+This was outside the refectory in the south cloister and was struck to announce meal times to monks.
+Another bell, with the inscription “Thos.
+Lester made me 1742”, which used to hang in the gable of the south transept is a part of this collection, along with a large 14th-century bell.

 More details